Reecepbcups/cw20-to-native/README.md

-## CW20 -> Native Denom
+# CW20 -> Native Denom

-This tool will allow you to convert a CW20 -> a chains native denomination via a x/tokenfactory module in the SDK.
+This tool will allow you to take a CW20 snapshot AND/OR convert a CW20 -> a chain's native denomination via an x/tokenfactory module.

-### Usage
+## Usage

 ```bash
 cp .env.example .env
 # edit .env with the data you want for your CW20 convert.